Wolf Trap Park

 About the Park

 This 28-acre reclaimed fly ash site features 4 soccer fields and restrooms.
-The park is used to support the County's soccer program and is the host site for the select soccer and adult league matches.
+The park is used to support the County’s soccer program and is the host site for select soccer and adult league matches.
 Two ponds also exist on the site.
-Also on this site is the County's Memorial Tree Grove.
+Also on this site is the County’s Memorial Tree Grove.
 This grove provides an opportunity for friends, relatives, and organizations to commemorate deceased citizens of York County.

 - Soccer Field (Permit Required)